 This section MUST REMAIN when a PGD is adopted by an organisation.
+1 OD 13 adopted by an organisation.

 ORGANISATIONAL AUTHORISATIONS AND OTHER LEGAL REQUIREMENTS

 The PGD is not legally valid until it has had the relevant organisational authorisations.
 To ensure compliance with the law, organisations must add local authorisation details i.e. clinical authorisations and the person signing on behalf of the authorising organisation.